varshmail7/Team-Indus-Rover/README.md

-# Control of autonomous survey rover
+# Control of Autonomous Survey Rover

-An algorithm which
+An algorithm which performs waypoint navigation and hazard avoidance without the use of accelerometer data.

 ## Objective of the Rover